-Accounts and Grants Receivable
+Grants Receivable

-Accounts and grants receivable are stated at the amount management expects to collect from outstanding balances at year-end.
+Grants receivable are stated at the amount management expects to collect from outstanding balances at year-end.
 Management closely monitors outstanding balances and writes off, as of year-end, all balances that are considered uncollectible.
 Based on assessment of the credit history with grantors and donors having outstanding balances and current relationships with them, management has concluded that realized losses (if any) on balances outstanding at year-end would be immaterial.